kmsholcomb/docs-rackspace/doc/style-guide/quickstart.rst

        possible**.

-       Even a well-written long sentence can be hard to follow and understand, so try to limit them to 25 words.
+       Even a well-written long sentence can be hard to follow and understand, so try to limit sentences to 25 words.
 Short paragraphs are easier to scan and understand than longer ones.
 When listing three or more items, use a bullet list instead of embedding the items in a paragraph.
      - :ref:`write-clear-concise-sentences-paragraphs`